 Admission to the teacher education program is a prerequisite to enrollment in professional education courses.
-Eligibility requirements for admission to teacher education for regular students include the following:
+Eligibility requirements for admission to teacher education for undergraduate programs include the following:

 - 1. Completion of all core requirements for Areas A, B, C, D, E and F. - 2.
-A minimum overall GPA of 2.5 is required for those entering the Physical Education degree program; a minimum overall GPA of 2.7 is required for those entering Art,
+A minimum overall GPA of 2.5 is required for those entering the Physical Education degree program; a minimum overall GPA of 2.7 is required for those entering Art, Music, French, Spanish, Early Childhood, Secondary, Special Education: General Curriculum, and Speech-Language Pathology. - 3.
+Proficiency in oral communication (demonstrated by a grade of C or better in COMM 1100, COMM 1110, ENGL 2050, THEA 2050, and/or by other means determined by the department-e.g., interviews or tapes of oral communication).

-- Music, French, Spanish, Early Childhood, Secondary, Special Education: General Curriculum, and Speech-Language Pathology. - 3.
-Proficiency in oral communication (demonstrated by a grade of C or better in COMM 1110 and/or by other means determined by the department-e.g., interviews or tapes of oral communication). - 4.
-Satisfactory completion of the basic skills test (or exemption) required of all candidates admitted to teacher education GACE Basic Skills Assessment or Praxis I. (Praxis I is appropriate only for candidates who achieved a passing composite score on this test by September 1, 2006).
+- 4. Satisfactory completion of the basic skills test (or exemption) required of all candidates admitted to teacher education GACE Basic Skills/Program Admission Assessment or Praxis I. (Praxis I is appropriate only for candidates who achieved a passing composite score on this test by September 1, 2006).
 See individual advisors for specific details.
 All out-of-state transfers must fulfill this requirement during the first term enrolled at the University of West Georgia. - 5.
-Successful completion of EDUC 2110, 2120, and 2130 with grades of C or better. - 6.
+Successful completion of Area F courses with grades of C or better. - 6.
 Satisfactory completion of the physical education requirement of the college from which the candidate will graduate.
 See the Undergraduate Catalog for further details. - 7.
 Satisfactory results on the College of Education Criminal Background Check. - 8.
 Completion of any other additional requirements specified by individual departments, e.g., a departmental interview.